-Cigarette smoking is the leading preventable cause of morbidity and mortality worldwide, and is the primary causative factor in the deaths of more than 7 million smokers annually ^[1].
-A number of serious human diseases are caused by cigarette smoking, including heart disease, lung disease and lung cancer, which arise due to a smokers' inhalation of toxic chemicals formed during the combustion of tobacco ^{[2][3][4]}.
-Cigarette smoke contains approximately 6,500 identified chemicals ^[3], and a number of these chemicals have a demonstrated association with the development of specific smoking-related diseases ^[5].
-For smokers, the best possible means of reducing the risk to their health is to quit smoking ^[6], and large numbers of adult smokers report such a desire to stop smoking ^[7].
-However, the addictive nature of cigarette smoking means that quitting smoking is inherently difficult and therefore less than 10% of adult smokers actually manage to stop smoking annually ^[7].
+Cigarette smoking is the leading preventable cause of morbidity and mortality worldwide, and is the primary causative factor in the deaths of more than 7 million smokers annually [1].
+A number of serious human disorders are caused by cigarette smoking, including heart disease, lung disease and lung cancer, which arise due to a smokers' inhalation of toxic chemicals formed during the combustion of tobacco [2][3][4].
+Cigarette smoke contains approximately 6,500 identified chemicals [3], and a number of these chemicals have a demonstrated association with the development of specific smoking-related diseases [5].
+For smokers, the best possible means of reducing the risk to their health is to quit smoking [6], and large numbers of adult smokers report such a desire to stop smoking.
+However, the addictive nature of cigarette smoking means that quitting smoking is inherently difficult.
+Unfortunately, less than 10% of adult smokers actually manage to stop smoking annually [7].

-Forms of nicotine delivery that satisfy a smokers' desire for nicotine and reduce or eliminate exposure to tar and harmful toxicants found in cigarette smoke have been suggested since the 1970s as a means to reduce smoking-related health risks ^[8].
-Regarding smokers who are either unable or unwilling to quit smoking, a number of public health bodies, such as Public Health England, the UK Royal College of Physicians, the New Zealand Ministry of Health and Health Canada, proposed that reduced-exposure products may provide a less harmful alternative to combustible cigarettes and support efforts to reduce the global burden of cigarette smoking ^{[Ω][10][11]}.
-E-cigarettes, also known as an Electronic Nicotine Delivery Systems (ENDS), generate an aerosol via electrical heating of an e-liquid that most commonly contains nicotine ^{[12][13]}.
-Since the heating temperature required to aerosolise e-liquids is much lower than the smoke-producing temperature developed during the combustion of tobacco leaves in conventional cigarettes, ENDS aerosols contain far fewer and substantially lower levels of harmful toxicants compared with cigarette smoke ^{[14][15][16]}.
-In the absence of cigarette smoke toxicants in ENDS aerosol, exposure to toxicants is also absent in smokers who completely switch to ENDS, and this is reflected in reductions in biomarkers of exposure over time in switching smokers ^{[17][18][19][20][21][22].} In many instances, biomarkers of exposure in those who have completely switched to using ENDS are at levels seen with smoking abstinence ^{[17][19]} or in nonsmokers.
-These reductions in exposure have the potential to reduce the risk of tobacco-related disease in smokers who completely switch to using ENDS.
-Consequently, some public health bodies, including Public Health England, have proposed the use of ENDS as a potentially reduced-harm alternative to cigarette smoking for adult smokers ^[9], and particularly those who have been unable to quit by other means.
-Furthermore, a growing body of literature indicates that ENDS have the potential to support smoking cessation ^[23], particularly in those who use ENDS daily and non-intermittently ^{[24][25]}.
+Alternative forms of nicotine delivery that satisfy a smokers' desire for nicotine and reduce or eliminate exposure to tar and harmful toxicants found in cigarette smoke have been suggested since the 1970s as a means to reduce smoking-related health risks [8].
+Regarding smokers who are either unable or unwilling to quit smoking, a number of public health bodies, such as Public Health England, the UK Royal College of Physicians, the New Zealand Ministry of Health and Health Canada, proposed that reduced-exposure products may provide a less harmful alternative to combustible cigarettes and support efforts to reduce the global burden of cigarette smoking [9][10][11].
+E-cigarettes, also known as an Electronic Nicotine Delivery Systems (ENDS), generate an aerosol via electrical heating of an e-liquid that most commonly contains nicotine [12][13].
+Since the heating temperature required to aerosolise e-liquids is much lower than the smoke-producing temperature developed during the combustion of tobacco leaves in conventional cigarettes, ENDS aerosols contain far fewer and substantially lower levels of harmful toxicants compared with cigarette smoke [14][15][16].
+Therefore, exposure to cigarette smoke toxicants is either greatly reduced or absent in smokers who completely switch to ENDS [17][18][19][20][21][22].
+In many instances, biomarkers of exposure are at levels seen with smoking abstinence [17][19] or in non-smokers.
+This exposure reduction has the potential to reduce the risk of tobacco-related disease in smokers who completely switch to using ENDS.
+Consequently, some public health bodies, including Public Health England, have proposed the use of ENDS as a potentially reduced-harm alternative to cigarette smoking for adult smokers [9], and particularly those who have been unable to quit by other means.
+Furthermore, a growing body of literature indicates that ENDS have the potential to support smoking cessation [23], particularly in those who use ENDS daily and non-intermittently [24][25].

-Alongside other factors such as subjective effects and sensorial performance, it has been suggested that ENDS nicotine delivery is an important factor in determining their ability to facilitate smokers' switching away from cigarette smoking ^{[26][27][28]}.
-For example, nicotine-containing smoking cessation products such as nicotine gum have higher nicotine content and deliver greater amounts of nicotine to users and produce greater satisfying and reinforcing effects.
-They are also more effective in promoting smoking cessation ^{[26][29][30][31]}, particularly among highly-dependent smokers ^{[26][32]} ^[33].
-Furthermore, greater nicotine delivery from ENDS is associated with greater reductions in urges to smoke as well as other beneficial subjective effects such as greater satisfaction, liking and reductions in withdrawal symptoms ^[34].
-Higher nicotine delivery is also associated with greater reductions in exposure to cigarette smoke toxicants ^{[35][36]}.
+It has been suggested that ENDS nicotine delivery is an important factor in determining their ability to facilitate smokers' switching away from cigarette smoking [26][27][28].
+For example, nicotine-containing smoking cessation products such as nicotine gum that have higher nicotine content, deliver greater amounts of nicotine to users and produce greater satisfying and reinforcing effects are more effective in promoting smoking cessation [26][29][30][31], particularly among highly-dependent smokers [26][32][33].
+Furthermore, greater nicotine delivery from ENDS is associated with greater reductions in urges to smoke as well as other beneficial subjective effects such as greater satisfaction, liking and reductions in withdrawal symptoms [34], as well as greater reductions in exposure to cigarette smoke toxicants [35][36].